roberto-a-uribe/System-Administrator-Portfolio/Project-1-AD-Setup/README.md

 - Verified the domain setup using Active Directory Users and Computers (ADUC) and DNS Manager

-## Warnings Observed During Promotion

-- **Static IP Warning**: The promotion wizard warned that no static IP was assigned.
-This is expected when the NIC is configured via Azure and the VM uses DHCP.
-- **DNS Delegation Warning**: Another expected warning when creating a new forest without an existing parent DNS domain.
-- **Disk Write Cache Warning**: The wizard noted that disk write caching could not be disabled on the C: drive.
-This is normal for Azure VMs and does not impact functionality.

 ## Domain Verification

 - Confirmed domain name: `berto.local`